 Identify Excess Inventory: What Causes Excess Inventory?

 Businesses can face the issue of having too much inventory due to various factors.
-By understanding these causes, companies can reduce the accumulation of excess inventory.
+By understanding causes, companies can reduce the accumulation of excess inventory.
 Understanding why you have the excess inventory is a crucial first step.
 You can’t fix an issue unless you know what the problem is.
 And often when it comes to excess inventory, there can be multiple offenders.
 Let’s explore some common reasons for excess goods:

 Inaccurate Demand Forecasting